 Only one version of an absorbable stent has been FDA approved but more are coming.
 Experts believe the market potential will approach $2 billion in six years.
 While the full impact of vanishing stents is yet to be seen, 2017 is the year the technology becomes a game changer.

 Did we miss anything?

-If you have an idea of a technology you would like featured on our top ranking review, please submit it below in the comments.
+If you have an idea of a technology you would like featured in our top ranking review, please submit it below in the comments.

-Interested in creating valuable content and sharing with with millions of our readers?
+Interested in creating valuable content and sharing it with millions of our readers?
 Join our Authorship Cohort and submit an application.